-The philosophy of simplification is not a one-step-process that can produce instant results.
-But, the idea has to percolate at each level of practice management with a serious analysis on how things are at the moment and how each stakeholder is affected.
+The philosophy of simplification is not a one-step process that can produce instant results.
+But, the idea has to percolate at each level of practice management with a serious analysis of how things are at the moment and how each stakeholder is affected.

 The dental staff works full-steam at a stress-free dental practice where each member is disconnected from the daily practice management chores.
-When there is time and liberty to meaningfully engage with patients, a real opportunity uncovers before every member to rise as active partners in the creation of a loyal patient base and add value to the practice and their career.
+When there is time and liberty to meaningfully engage with patients, a real opportunity uncovers for every member to rise as active partners in creating a loyal patient base and adding value to the practice and their career.

 “I had to wait for hours before I could see the dentist!
 The place is a mess”

 Every patient approaches the practice with a degree of uncertainty and fear, constantly evaluating the choice made by taking cues from the level of patient experience on offer.
-But with long wait-times at the front desk, super-busy staff, improper communication regarding insurance coverage and claim rejections, the mental decision to write off the association becomes an obvious one even when the clinical care is managed well.
+But with long wait times at the front desk, super-busy staff, improper communication regarding insurance coverage, and claim rejections, the mental decision to write off the association becomes obvious even when the clinical care is managed well.

-Happy patients happen when the practice can effectively combine care, convenience, and connection to nurture a strong relationship based on trust.
-Patient experience is a package where each step of the patient journey and all touchpoints to the patient need to be simplified for better accessibility, transparency and care.
+Happy patients happen when the practice combines care, convenience, and connection to nurture a strong relationship based on trust.
+Patient experience is a package where each step of the patient journey and all touchpoints to the patient need to be simplified for better accessibility, transparency, and care.

 “To improve is to change, to be perfect is to change often” – Winston Churchill

-A stressful work environment with frustrated patients, burnt-out staff, and dwindling revenue never augurs well for the practice or the provider.
-Managing any of these without laying hands on others is also an impossibility as none of the practice problems happen in isolation.
+A stressful work environment with frustrated patients, burnt-out staff, and dwindling revenue never augur well for the practice or the provider.
+Managing any of these issues without addressing others is impossible, as none of the practice problems happen in isolation.

 “Simplify, simplify, simplify” – Henry David Thoreau

 Find your ground before you march forward.
-Before anything can be simplified, take a good hard look at how the practice is managed in terms of patient engagement, staff friendliness and profit improvements.
+Before anything can be simplified, take a good hard look at how the practice is managed regarding patient engagement, staff friendliness, and profit improvements.
 It is always a good practice to organize a huddle, talk to your team and get the on-ground perspective.

 Take the time to engage your patients in genuine conversations and try to see your practice from their eyes.
-No one can tip your better than your patient on how to improve the patient experience at your practice.
+No one can advise you better than your patient on how to improve the patient experience at your practice.

-- The realization that simplifying practice management is possible only when you can see the real picture and implement data-driven strategies.
+The realization is that simplifying practice management is possible only when you can see the real picture and implement data-driven strategies.